DevNesh/BA_BuildingRecognitionWithCNN/README.md

     C:\Users\example\Path\To\File> python data_augmentation.py
     ```

-6. For splitting the data into train/test/validate create new directories in this way:
+6. For splitting the data into train/test/validate, create new directories like this:
     ```
         .
         ├── Dataset_BuildingX